Vambrace: Cold Soul: Development

 Other important sources of inspiration include the lore and immersion of The Elder Scrolls series, as the procedural nature and high difficulty curve of FTL: Faster Than Light.
 These informed the team's approach in attempting to develop an epic storyline with roguelike mechanics, as they wanted players to be immersed in the story.
 While Icenaire is combat-focused, the underground city is meant to be a safe haven for the preparation of expeditions, and plays a pivotal role in the progression of the game's narrative.

 The possibility of romance options for the player-controlled Lyric was considered at one point.
 Confronted with the scope of a narrative-driven game with a long, fleshed-out story, branching dialogue options and multiple endings, the team decided that a sacrifice had to be made and it was never implemented.

 Release

-Vambrace was first launched for PC platforms on May 28, 2019 with Headup Games as the publisher.
+Vambrace was released in 2019 with PC version launching on May 28, with Headup Games as the publisher.
 The game received a number of updates shortly after launch in response to player feedback.
-The Xbox One version of Vambrace launched on August 28, 2019, whereas its PS4 and Switch versions were released on August 29, 2019.
+Xbox One, PS4 and Switch versions were released in August.
 The console versions of Vambrace incorporated all prior updates and technical improvements released for the PC version.